 THE HISTORY OF GERMANTOWN INN

-The germantown inn sits on property first owned by the McGavock family, one of the “first” families of Nashville.
+The Germantown Inn sits on the property first owned by the McGavock family, one of the “first” families of Nashville.
 David McGavock, son of James McGavock, Sr. of Virginia, came to Nashville in 1786 and surveyed and purchased for his father and himself two thousand two hundred and forty acres of land situated on both sides of the Cumberland River north of the bluff.
 A large portion of the city later to be known as North Nashville stands on one of their tracts.
-The germantown inn property is part of that tract.
+The Germantown Inn property is part of that track.

 Bernard Henry (B. H.) Wallman had come to the United States from Hanover, Germany in 1844.
 According to the U. S. Census of 1850, he was living in the North Nashville/Germantown area where he would remain the rest of his life.
 The property he had purchased in 1865 was “in good company” -- just a block and half from the beautiful home of his employer John G. Buddeke, one of Nashville’s first and most prosperous German immigrants.